GDB has several user interfaces. Although the command-line interface is the most common and most familiar, there are others.

 The command interpreter in GDB is fairly simple.
 It is designed to allow for the set of commands to be augmented dynamically, and also has a recursive subcommand capability, where the first argument to a command may itself direct a lookup on a different command list.

-command just starts a lookup on the
+For instance, the set command just starts a lookup on the

-command list, while set thread
+setlist command list, while set thread recurses

-to the set_thread_cmd_list
+to the set_thread_cmd_list.

-To add commands in general, use add_cmd
+To add commands in general, use add_cmd. add_com adds to

 the main command list, and should be used for those commands.
 The usual

-place to add commands is in the _initialize_xyz
+place to add commands is in the _initialize_xyz routines at

 the ends of most source files.